Ehmkayel/study_mate/readme.md

 ## Repository Structure

-The repository is organized into two main sections and four primary subsections:
+The repository is organized into four main sections and four primary subsections:

     Main Sections:
     - Projects
     - Study
+    - ShortNotes
+    - Mini-Challenges

 ### Project Sections
 This section is categorized into;